-

 Marchesi di Barolo

 In the heart of the picturesque hilly landscape of the Langhe, where the morning fog envelops the rows in a silent embrace, stands the prestigious winery Marchesi di Barolo.
-With roots that go back to 1807, this historic winery is a pillar of Piedmontese wine tradition, a silent witness to the transformation of Barolo into one of the most famous wines in the world.
+With roots dating back to 1807, this historic winery is a pillar of the Piedmontese wine tradition, a silent witness to the transformation of Barolo into one of the most celebrated wines in the world.

-Located in the village of Barolo, Marchesi di Barolo skillfully cultivates the Nebbiolo grape, the beating heart of its most iconic labels.
-Here, the land intertwines with history, giving rise to wines that are the result of a perfect balance between tradition and innovation.
-The winery has managed to combine ancient wisdom with modern winemaking techniques, while maintaining a deep respect for the territory and its peculiarities.
+Located in the namesake village of Barolo, Marchesi di Barolo skillfully cultivates the Nebbiolo grape, the beating heart of its most iconic labels.
+Here, the land intertwines with history, giving life to wines that are the result of a perfect balance between tradition and innovation.
+The winery has managed to combine ancient wisdom with modern winemaking techniques, maintaining a deep respect for the land and its peculiarities.

-Among the gems of the production, the Cannubi and the Sarmassa stand out, two Barolo that embody the very essence of these lands.
-The Cannubi, with its velvety tones and a complexity that reveals itself slowly, tells of sun-drenched hills and breezes that caress the vineyards.
-The Sarmassa, on the other hand, surprises with its firm structure and intense aromas, a dance of fragrances that evokes the richness of the land from which it comes.
+Among the gems of production stand out Cannubi and Sarmassa, two Barolo wines that embody the very essence of these lands.
+Cannubi, with its velvety tones and complexity that slowly unfolds, tells of sunlit hills and breezes that caress the vineyards.
+Sarmassa, on the other hand, surprises with its bold structure and intense aromas, a dance of scents that evokes the richness of the land from which it comes.

-Every sip of a Marchesi di Barolo wine is an invitation to immerse yourself in Piedmontese wine culture, a journey through the history and traditions of a unique territory.
-Discover on Vino45 the labels of Marchesi di Barolo, an opportunity to experience a sensory journey that unites the elegance of the past with the vibrancy of the present.
+Every sip of a Marchesi di Barolo wine is an invitation to immerse yourself in the Piedmontese wine culture, a journey through the history and traditions of a unique territory.
+Discover the labels of Marchesi di Barolo on Vino45, an opportunity to experience a sensory journey that combines the elegance of the past with the vibrancy of the present.

 Address: